jbppt/Creating-time-series-from-Chinese-trade-data/README.md

 a.
 Woven Fabrics Of Synthetic Filament Yarn
 b.
 Womens Trousers And Breeches

+After isolating the data, I used Pandas to create a separate excel file in the same directory.

 The public data can be found here: https://catalog.data.gov/dataset/textile-and-apparel-imports-from-china-statistical-reports-fourth-quarter-2021